-If you are looking to buy a sea angling boat, then there is a lot to think about and questions to ask yourself before committing to a purchase.
-A boat is a major buy and as with any major purchase, making the right choice is not always straightforward.
-This is especially true when it comes to buying boats.
-Whether your dream is to own a small sea angling boat that can carry you outside the harbour entrance for a spot of bass fishing or for a larger vessel that can take you and a party well offshore to the fishing grounds, the same principles of decision making apply.
+Whether your dream is to own a small sea fishing boat that can carry you outside the harbour entrance for a spot of bass fishing or for a larger vessel that can take you and a party well offshore to the fishing grounds, the same principles of decision making apply there are a few questions to ask yourself to understand which is the best fishing boat for you.

 Questions to ask yourself…